udacity/cloud-developer/Practice_Server/README.md

 PracticeServer is a simple Node.JS server meant to teach concepts such as installing packages and dependencies.
 * Express framework helps us build our webserver.
 * body-parser helps us parse, remove, and make use of inbound requests.
-* Mocha is the unit testing framework
+* Mocha and Chai frameworks help us with unit testing.

 ## Getting Started

-See deployment for notes on how to deploy the project on a live system.

-* Download a copy of App-Udagram
-* Open a terminal
-* Navigate to the Practice_Server directory
-* Install the dependencies.
-Type the following and press enter: `npm install`
-* Spin up the server.
-Type the following and press enter: `npm run dev`

-Now your server is up and running.
-See running the tests for more information on testing the server.
+You will want to start by download a copy of Udagram and installing the necessary programs.
+See the Prerequisites docs for more information on the dependencies.

 ### Prerequisites